ArkSlane/openshift-cd-demo/README.md

 * During pipeline execution, verify a new Jenkins slave pod is created within _CI/CD_ project to execute the pipeline.

-* If you have enabled Quay, after image build completes go to quay.io and show that a image repository is created and contains the Tasks app image

 ![](images/quay-pushed.png?raw=true)